 Singer songwriter Justin Townes Earle would never admit it, but he has a lot to live up to -- not least of which is his name.

-His father is legendary country-rock singer/songwriter Steve Earle, a Virginia native known for his political activism who's been nominated for 11 Grammy Awards.
-If that weren't enough, pops named him after an even more revered singer-songwriter from the South, the all-time-great Townes Van Zandt.
+His father is the celebrated country-rocker Steve Earle, a Virginia native known for his political activism who's been nominated for 11 Grammy Awards.
+And if that weren't enough, pops named him after an even more revered singer-songwriter from the South, the legendary Townes Van Zandt.

 Of course, there are pros and cons to being the son of a famous musician.

-"The good part is people are automatically going to pay attention to you, but the problem is they're automatically going to pay attention to you you're under much more of a microscope," Earle says.
+"The good part is people are automatically going to pay attention to you.
+But the problem is they're automatically going to pay attention to you you're under much more of a microscope," Earle explains.
 "You just gotta get out there and do what you do.
 I don't read reviews or interviews.
 That's none of my business what people think.
 I'm a hot-headed Southerner, so that's the last thing I need."

-Yet how does one rebel from a notoriously rebellious father?
-Earle admits he's no angel himself.
+So how does one rebel from a notoriously rebellious father?
+Earle admits he's no angel.
 He's done some hard partying causing him to blow one record and publishing deal and is now a recovering heroin addict.
-He says he's been completely sober for three and a half years.
+He's been completely sober for three and a half years, he says.